biocore/qiime/doc/scripts/transform_coordinate_matrices.rst

 **Description:**

-This script transformms 2 coordinate matrices (e.g., the output of `principal_coordinates.py <./principal_coordinates.html>`_) using procrustes analysis to minimize the distances between corresponding points.
+This script transforms 2 coordinate matrices (e.g., the output of `principal_coordinates.py <./principal_coordinates.html>`_) using procrustes analysis to minimize the distances between corresponding points.
 Monte Carlo simulations can additionally be performed (-r random trials are run) to estimate the probability of seeing an M^2 value as extreme as the actual M^2.

 **Usage:** :file:`transform_coordinate_matrices.py [options]`